-Madsen, who was appointed to the superior court by Gov. Jay Hammond in September, is one-quarter Aleut and can also trace descent from the original Russian settlers in Alasalso trace descent from the original Russian settlers in Alaska.
+Madsen, who was appointed to the superior court by Gov. Jay Hammond in September, is one-quarter Aleut and can also trace descent from the original Russian settlers in Alaska.
 He has 22 years experience as a lawyer, 13 in Kodiak.
+He was born in Kanatak on

 He was born in Kanatak on the Alaska Peninsula, across Shelikof Straits from Kodiak, in 1923.
 He moved to Kodiak with his father in 1927 following the death of his mother.
+At age 11 he began assist-

 At age 11 he began assisting his father in the guide business and considered going into the guide business himself.
 Following graduation from Kodiak High School in 1941 he entered Oregon State College studying fish and game management.
 He left to join the U.S. Navy in 1943 and served for 46 months during World War II as a navigator on a patrol torpedo boat in the South Pacific.